Grease Management Ordinance Enforcement Procedures & Appeals

 - Notice of violation (NOV).
 A NOV will be issued to any grease hauler that is found to be in non-compliance with this article.
 Response to this NOV must be received by the City within ten (10) calendar days of its receipt by the grease hauler.
 The grease hauler will be required to describe how the non-compliance occurred, verification that the violation has been corrected, and shall provide assurance that steps will be taken to prevent the re-occurrence of the noncompliance.

 - Registration revocation.
 Any registration issued pursuant to the provisions of this article may be modified, suspended or revoked in whole or in part during its term for cause shown including, but not limited to any one of the following:

 - Falsification of any information.

-- Discharging any grease, liquid, or solid waste into a non authorized location.
+- Discharging any grease, liquid, or solid waste into a non-authorized location.

 - Failure to comply with this article.

-Appeal of revocation or denial of grease hauler registration.
+The appeal of revocation or denial of grease hauler registration.
 Any revocation or denial of grease hauler registration may be appealed in accordance with Section 1-19 of the City of Tampa Code.
 The grease hauler shall have fifteen (15) days from receipt of written notice of denial or revocation of the registration to file an appeal.
 Failure of the grease hauler to file an appeal constitutes acceptance of the decision to deny or revoke the registration.

 Whenever the GMP inspector determines that a grease interceptor or trap is in need of pumping, repairs, maintenance, or replacement, the GMP inspector shall proceed as follows: